top of page

 Registration

-Student enrollment remains open throughout Module 1.
+Student enrollment remains open throughout the Prep Module.
 After the module ends, registration will only be available in guest mode.
-For details about guest access, please see our FAQ section.
-To learn more about guest access, please refer to our FAQ section.
+To learn more about student and guest access, please refer to our FAQ section.

 Once your registration is confirmed, you will then gain access to our Learning Management System, which includes announcements, study materials, and links to livestream sessions and recordings.